lxlxlo/composite-devel/data/doc/README.DOCUMENTATION.txt

 generated HTML files can (and should) be deleted.
 Do not commit the generated DocBook documents.

-If you are preparing a Hydrogen release, you must have all the tools listed above so that you can process the documents.
+If you are preparing a Composite release, you must have all the tools listed above so that you can process the documents.
 You may also need to understand DocBook enough to help a translator with validation issues.
 (See Section 6 below.)